ZeroaNinea/Kubernetes-Dashboard/README.md

 127.0.0.1  dashboard.local
 ```

+Restart your PC to ensure the changes to the `hosts` file take effect.
+After restarting, it may take a few minutes for the Kubernetes Dashboard to become accessible.

-Create an account, bind the Service Account to the Cluster Role, get the Access Token:
+Create an account, bind the Service Account to the Cluster Role, and get the Access Token:

 ```sh
 kubectl create serviceaccount admin-user -n kubernetes-dashboard